siemens/gencmpclient/doc/cmpClient-cli.md

     The _spec_ may be of the form "EC:_curve_" or "RSA-_length_".
     The key will be saved in the file specified with the **-newkey** option.

+    Default is the public key in the PKCS#10 CSR given with the **-csr** option, if any, or else the current client key, if given.

 - **-newkey** _filename_

     The file to save the newly generated key (in case  **-newkeytype** is given).